microsoft/AL/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask use one of the following resources:
+Rather than opening an issue, please use one of the following resources:

 - [Business Central Community](https://community.dynamics.com/business/f/758)
 - [mibuso forum](https://forum.mibuso.com/categories/nav-three-tier)
 - [Dynamics User Group](https://dynamicsuser.net/nav/f/developers)

-The active community will be eager to assist you.
-Your well-worded question will serve as a resource to others searching for help.
+The community will be eager to assist you and your well-worded question will serve as a resource to others searching for help.

 ## Reporting Issues